soorya38/interview-engine/API_ENDPOINTS.md

 ## Context Validation System

-The system validates response relevance:
+The system validates response relevance and analyzes communication quality:

 - **Real-time Validation**: Each user response is checked against the previous question
 - **AI-Powered Analysis**: Uses structured prompts to determine relevance
 - **Scoring Logic**:
   - If ≥50% of responses are relevant: Normal scoring (0-100)
   - If <50% of responses are relevant: No scores (-1 for both grammatical and technical)
-- **Feedback**: Off-topic responses are tracked and reported in the summary
+- **Quality Analysis**: Even for off-topic responses, the system analyzes:
+  - Grammar and language usage
+  - Communication clarity and coherence
+  - Professionalism and appropriateness
+- **Detailed Feedback**: Specific weak points and practice recommendations based on actual response quality

 ## Technical Implementation